SmoothJing/MF-TFA_SD-MS/README.md

-# A Singing Melody Extraction Network Via Self-Distillation and Multi-Level Supervision
+# MF-TFA_SD-MS
 ## Introduction
+The official implementation of "A Singing Melody Extraction Network Via Self-Distillation and Multi-Level Supervision."

 Extracting singing melody from polyphonic music is an important topic in the field of music information retrieval.
 In this paper, we propose a singing melody extraction network